yegor256/use_tinymce/README.markdown

 which works with 'jquery'.
 It also supports both *simple* and *advanced* editor installations for the *raw* type.

-**Rails 3.1, 3.2 and 4.0 Note:** TinyMCE doesn't play well with the asset pipeline, so it is installed in public.
+**Rails 3.1, 3.2, 4.0, 4.1, 4.2 Note:** TinyMCE doesn't play well with the asset pipeline, so it is installed in public.
 This has to do with the way TinyMCE is architected: it is plugin based and scatters javascript, css, and html all through it's plugin directory.
 It manages it's own loading.